JeremyGruszka/ECE281_Lab2/README.md

 ![alt text](https://raw2.github.com/JeremyGruszka/ECE281_Lab2/master/final_schematic.png "Schematic")

-Where C3 is my overflow variable.
+Where Overflow is my overflow variable.
 It corresponds to LED R4 on my NEXYS 2 board.

 #### Main Lab Debugging
 1. I know I have to combine 4 full adders in series to make a 4 bit adder, but I cant figure out how to put Cin to Cout